 1647—Antwerp, Belgium: Nicolaus a Kempis scores specifically for trombone in 3 works: Symphonia 1 for cornett, violin, and trombone, Symphonie 1 for trombone and 3 strings, and Symphonie 2 for trombone and 3 strings (Winkler 303).

 1647—England: Popular playwright John Fletcher writes The Little French Lawyer.
 In the play, a group of women imprisoned in a dark cave are terrified by “A Horrid noise of Musique within….A strange Musick.
 Sackbut & Troop Music” (Ingram 90).

-1648—An engraving by Michael Frommer on title page from Currus Triumphalia by Andreas Rauch depicts 4 angels playing trombone among other angel musicians (see below image; public domain) (Naylor 217).
+1648—Vienna, Austria: An engraving by Michael Frommer on title page from Currus Triumphalis by Andreas Rauch depicts 4 angels playing trombone among other angel musicians (see below image; public domain) (Naylor 217).

 1648—Nuremberg, Germany: City payrolls show 3 trombones on salary.
 One of the 3 players is also an instrument maker (Samuel 9).